d99kris/nchat/README.md

 Build / Install
 ===============
-Nchat consists of a large code-base (mainly the Telegram client library), so be prepared for a relative long first build time.
+Nchat consists of a large code-base (mainly the Telegram client library), so be prepared for a relatively long first build time.
 Subsequent builds will be faster by using ccache.

 Linux / Ubuntu
 --------------